Incremental Computation: What Is the Essence?

+Note that the replacements exploit both the tuple data structure and the control structure---\m{fib(n-1)=2nd(fibExt(n))} holds for exactly \m{n>0}. \end{itemize}

-It took me three years of puzzling, until I was close to finishing my dissertation.
-I had a neatly derived incremental version of the Fibonacci function under the input change operation of incrementing by 1---it only adds the value of \m{fib(x-1)} to the return value of \m{f(x)} and takes O(1) time to maintain both.
-One day when I was wondering what to do with it, I decided I could add a loop outside the incremental version to compute the original Fibonacci function in linear time instead of the original exponential time.
+One day when I was wondering what to do with this incremental version, I decided I could add a loop outside the incremental version to compute the original Fibonacci function in linear time instead of the original exponential time.
 How obvious!